SoloDevNZ/hashnode/clrrk1ndm000109ia5fik6lgy.md

 Node.js is a free, JavaScript (JS) server runtime.
 It runs JS code as single-threaded, non-blocking, asynchronous programs, which makes it very memory efficient.
 Node.js performs many system-level tasks, but is commonly used to run JS servers.

 NPM (Node Package Manager) is the world's largest software registry.
 Open source developers use it to share packages with each other.
 Many organizations use NPM to manage private development as well.
-Most developers interact with NPM using the CLI (Command Line Interface), and usually ships with Node.js (which is a JavaScript server runtime).
+Most developers interact with NPM using the CLI (Command Line Interface), and usually ships with Node.js.

-NVM (Node Version Manager) is used to switch between versions of Node.js (which is a JavaScript server runtime).
+NVM (Node Version Manager) is used to switch between versions of Node.js.
 NVM works on any POSIX-compliant shell (sh, dash, ksh, zsh, bash) and runs on Linux distros, macOS, and Windows WSL.

 [https://nodejs.org/en/learn/getting-started/introduction-to-nodejs](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs)↗,